brunocodutra/metal/doc/manual.md

 --------------------------------------------------------------------------------

-Current compilation status is summarized in the table bellow, if your favorite compiler is not listed, please [let us know][Metal.issues].
+Current compilation status is summarized in the table bellow, if your favorite compiler is not included, please [let us know][Metal.issues].

 <table>
     <tr>